-Many of you will have heard of Meteora in Central Greece.
+Many of you will have heard of Meteora and the Meteora Monasteries in Central Greece.
 It’s a UNESCO protected World Heritage site and is famous for its pinnacles of rocks and caves, formed approx. 60 million years ago (can you get your head around that?).
 From the 9th century, hermit monks used to live in dugouts amongst the rocks.

 There will be some affiliate links in this post, meaning if you choose to purchase anything through them, I will receive a small amount of commission at no extra cost to you.